What is Dismas Ministry’s mission?

 - New American Catholic Bible (English) and Santa Biblia (Spanish)

-- Pray in the Spirit (English), Oren en Espiritu (Spanish): A pocket-size Catholic Prayer Book for inmates
+- Pray in the Spirit (English), Oren en Espiritu (Spanish): A pocket-size Catholic Prayer Book for prisoners

-- God with Us: A Catholic Bible Study for Inmates, a 3-part correspondence course (English/Spanish)
+- God with Us: A Catholic Bible Study for Prisoners, a 3-part correspondence course (English/Spanish)

-- A Reason for Hope: A Catholic Faith Study for Inmates, a 3-part correspondence course (English/Spanish)
+- A Reason for Hope: A Catholic Faith Study for Prisoners, a 3-part correspondence course (English/Spanish)

-- Prayer Always: A Catholic Prayer Study for Inmates, a 3-part correspondence course (English only currently)
+- Prayer Always: A Catholic Prayer Study for Prisoners, a 3-part correspondence course (English only currently)

 Can only Catholic Inmates receive these resources?